 Drowning occurs when a person in the water is unable to get a breath and is not resuscitated in time.
 A child will lose consciousness after 2 minutes of being submerged and will suffer irreversible brain damage within 4-6 minutes.
 Some reasons a person may be unable to exit the water are that they are held underwater by the suction from drains (entrapment), they are too young to get out themselves, they are inebriated, or they don't know how to swim.
 In all cases, if another capable person were present to help, the injury or death could be avoided.
 A person may not be resuscitated if no one present knows how to perform CPR.

 Head injuries around pools most commonly occur when people dive into shallow water.
 Slipping can occur anywhere around the pool.
-However, it is more likely when a person is walking quickly or running and when the area around the pool is wet and slippery (anti-slip, anti-skid decking).
-Also, an electrocution can occur when an electrical charge is introduced to the pool.
+However, it is more likely when a person is walking quickly or running and when the area around the pool is wet and slippery (which might be prevented with anti-slip, anti-skid decking).
+Also, electrocution can occur when an electrical charge is introduced to the pool.
 This can occur from lightning or any electrical tool or appliance.

 Preventing pool accidents

-Twelve possible solutions were identified to reduce the risk of accidents happening in and around a pool.
-To view the Cumulative Cause Map™ and the possible solutions, click on the thumbnail below.
+Using this method, 12 possible solutions were identified to reduce the risk of accidents happening in and around a pool.
+To view the Cumulative Cause Map™ diagram and the possible solutions, click on the thumbnail below.

 Additional solutions could be proposed depending on the specific scenario.
-Some of the solutions identified affect the people using the pool: establish rules at the pool, learn CPR, and require swimming lessons.
+Some of the solutions identified affect the people using the pool: establish rules at the pool, learn CPR and require swimming lessons.
 Some solutions focus on the physical aspects of the pool and surrounding area design: control access (build a fence/barrier), use anti-slip, anti-skid decking, and install safety or dual drains.
-And some of the solutions improve upon how people use the pool: check water depth before diving, exit pool if lighting is in the area, and keep children under a certain age, who can’t swim within an arm’s distance of an adult.
+And some of the solutions improve upon how people use the pool: check water depth before diving, exit pool if lightning is in the area and keep children under a certain age, who can’t swim, within an arm’s distance of an adult.

 1.Centers for Disease Control and Prevention, National Center for Injury Prevention and Control.
 Web-based Injury Statistics Query and Reporting System (WISQARS) [online]. [cited 2012 May 3].
 Available from: URL: http://www.cdc.gov/injury/wisqars.